Stability and Sharper Risk Bounds with Convergence Rate $\tilde{O}(1/n^2)$: Application

-\begin{remark} \rm{} Theorem \ref{theorem:erm} shows that when the objective function $f$ is $\mu$-strongly convex, $\gamma$-smooth and nonnegative, high probability risk bounds can even up to $O\left(1/n^2\right)$ for ERM.
-The most related work to ours is \cite{zhang2017empirical}.
-They also obtain the $O\left(1/n^2\right)$-type bounds for ERM by uniform convergence of gradients approach under the same assumptions.
-However, they need the sample number $n = \Omega(\gamma d/\mu)$, which is related to the dimension $d$.
+\begin{remark} \rm{} Theorem \ref{theorem:erm} shows that when the objective function $f$ is $M$-Lipschitz, $\gamma$-smooth and nonnegative, at the same time, both the empirical risk $F_S$ and the population risk $F$ satisfies PL condition with parameter $\mu$, then the high probability risk bounds can be up to $\tilde{O}\left(1/n^2\right)$ for ERM.
+The most related work to ours is \citet{zhang2017empirical}.
+They also obtain the $\tilde{O}\left(1/n^2\right)$-type bounds for ERM by uniform convergence of gradients approach under the same assumptions.
+However, they need the sample number $n = \Omega(\gamma^2 d/\mu^2)$, which is related to the dimension $d$.
 Our risk bounds are dimension independent and only require the sample number $n = \Omega(\gamma^2/\mu^2)$.
-Comparing with \cite{klochkov2021stability}, we add two assumptions, smoothness and $F(\rvw^*) = O(1/n)$, the later of which is a common assumption towards sharper risk bounds \citep{srebro2010optimistic,lei2020fine,liu2018fast,zhang2017empirical,zhang2019stochastic}, but our bounds are also tighter, from $O(1/n)$ to $O\left(1/n^2\right)$. \end{remark}
+Comparing with \citet{klochkov2021stability}, we add two assumptions, smoothness and $F(\rvw^*) < O(1/n)$, the later of which is a common assumption towards sharper risk bounds \citep{srebro2010optimistic,lei2020fine,liu2018fast,zhang2017empirical,zhang2019stochastic} called low-noise, but our bounds are also tighter, from $\tilde{O}(1/n)$ to $\tilde{O}\left(1/n^2\right)$. \end{remark}

+Our results are asymptotically optimal, which aligns with existing theories.
+According to the classical asymptotic theory, under some local regularity assumptions, when \( n \rightarrow \infty \), it is shown in the asymptotic statistics monographs~\cite{van2000asymptotic} that \begin{small}